archerfish-bench/benchmark/README.md

 # Benchmark

-This is a benchmarking framework designed for evaluating the performance of text-to-SQL generation tasks.
+This is a benchmarking framework designed for evaluating the capabilities of NL2SQL systems.
+It was introduced in the CIDR paper (<TBD link>).

+The benchmark originated in a collaboration between Microsoft and Waii.
+Contributions and additions are welcome.

 ![Highlevel benchmark detail](Highlevel_Benchmark_Detail.png)